RinniSwift/iOS/Concurrency/README.md

 The main dispatch queue is a globally available serial queue that executes tasks on the application’s main thread.

 ## QoS
+A Quality of Service class allows you to categorize work to be performed by NSOperation, NSOperationQueue, NSThread objects, and dispatch queues.\
+When setting up global dispatch queues, you don't specify the priority directly but you are required to specify a quality of service which guides GCD into determining the priority level to give the task.\
+GCD provides 4 quality of services:

+- ```.userInteractive```: work that is interacting with the user and requires instant visual layout such as tasks that update the UI on the main thread; refreshing the ui, performing animations.
+Focuses on responsiveness and performance.
+- ```.userInitiated```: work that the user initiated and requires immediate results. e.x. opening a document, doing something when user taps on button.
+The work is required to continue  user interaction.
+Focuses on responsiveness and performance.
+- ```.utility```: work that may take some time that doesn't require emmediate results. e.x. downloading or importing data.
+Focuses on a balance between responsiveness, performance, and energy efficiency.
+- ```.background```: work that operates in the background and isn't visible to the user. e.x. indexing, synchronizing, and backups.
+Focuses on energy efficiency.

+*Explanation*: Use QoS level of userInitiated or lower for optimization.\

+And two special quality of services:
+- ```.default```: the priority falls between user-initiated and utility.
+- ```.unspecified```: this represents the absence of qos and cues the system an environmental qos should be inferred.
+These two special cases we won't be exposed to but they do exist.\

+> If your app uses operations and queues to perform work, you can specify a QoS for that work.
+> NSOperation and NSOperationQueue both have a property called ```qualityOfService``` of type ```NSQualityOfService```
+> ```swift
+> let myOperation: NSOperation = MyOperation()
+> myOperation.qualityOfService = .Utility
+> ```
+> DisptachQueues have a property you declare when calling initializing the queue
+> ```swift
+> let queue = DispatchQueue.global(qos: .utility)
+> ```
+> NSThread have a property of ```qualityOfService``` of type ```NSQualityOfService```
+> ```swift
+> let queue = DispatchQueue.global(qos: .utility)
+> ```

+#### Priority Inversions
+When high priority work becomes dependant on lower priority work, or it becomes the result of lower priority work, a *priority inversion* occurs.
+As a result, blocking, spinning, or polling may occur.\
+In the case of synchronous work, the system will resolve by raising the QoS of the lower priority queue for the duration of the inversion. \
+In the case of asynchronous work, the system will resolve on a serial queue.

 ## Technologies that use dispatch queues